-5.14.7.1.
-Georgia Tech Research Corporation (GTRC) is responsible for implementation of the Institute's intellectual property policy other than the management of trademarks pertaining to the name, emblem, insignias and logos of the Georgia Institute of Technology, which trademarks shall be managed by the Georgia Tech Foundation.

-5.14.7.2.
-To assure protection and potential commercialization, Georgia Tech faculty, staff, and students are encouraged to disclose intellectual property to GTRC in a timely manner prior to any disclosure outside of Georgia Institute of Technology.
-GTRC may be obligated to report certain intellectual property to federal and other sponsors of research.
-Georgia Tech faculty, staff, and students should discuss the extent and nature of such disclosures with GTRC.

-5.14.7.3.
-GTRC is authorized to seek intellectual property protection for potential licensing purposes only.
-Intellectual property protection for reasons other than such purposes must be funded by the relevant school, laboratory, center, or individual inventor/creator.

-5.14.7.4.
-GTRC will advise the inventors or creators of its decision to accept intellectual property for administration within ninety (90) days of receipt of the completed intellectual property disclosure.
-Should GTRC decide not to accept the intellectual property for administration, or if it at any future time decides not to take any further action in marketing, or encouraging further development as a prelude to marketing, the intellectual property, it shall within thirty (30) days of such decision notify the inventors or creators and, should the inventors or creators so request, and if able to do so, release the intellectual property to the inventors or creators.

-creators.
-5.14.7.5.
-On acceptance by GTRC of any intellectual property for administration, the inventors or creators shall do all things necessary and comply with reasonable requests by GTRC, to assist in obtaining intellectual property protection and/or marketing the intellectual property.
-Such assistance will be at no cost to the inventors or creators.
+- 5.14.7.1.
+Georgia Tech Research Corporation (GTRC) is responsible for implementation of the Institute's Intellectual Property policy other than the management of Trademarks pertaining to the name, emblem, insignias and logos of the Georgia Institute of Technology, which Trademarks shall be managed by the Georgia Tech Foundation. - 5.14.7.2.
+To assure protection and potential Commercialization, Georgia Tech faculty, staff, and students are encouraged to disclose Intellectual Property to GTRC in a timely manner prior to any disclosure outside of Georgia Institute of Technology.
+GTRC will work with the Colleges, GTRI, the Department of Distance Learning, Continuing Education, and Outreach, and other involved units to ensure that there are adequate tools in place to facilitate the disclosure of all types of Intellectual Property and that these are received by GTRC in a timely manner.
+There is a long history of disclosure of patentable technology but attention must also be paid to documenting and managing other types of Intellectual Property. - GTRC may be obligated to report certain Intellectual Property to federal and other sponsors of research.
+Georgia Tech faculty, staff, and students should discuss the extent and nature of such disclosures with GTRC. - 5.14.7.3.
+GTRC generally seeks Intellectual Property protection for potential licensing purposes only.
+Intellectual property protection for reasons other than such purposes must be funded by the relevant school, laboratory, center, or individual Creator. - 5.14.7.4.
+GTRC will advise the Creators of its decision to accept Intellectual Property for administration within ninety (90) days of receipt of the completed Intellectual Property disclosure.
+Should GTRC decide not to accept the Intellectual Property for administration, or if it at any future time decides not to take any further action in marketing, or encouraging further development as a prelude to marketing, the Intellectual Property, it shall within thirty (30) days of such decision notify the Creators and, should the Creators so request, and if able to do so, release the Intellectual Property to the Creators. - 5.14.7.5.
+On acceptance by GTRC of any Intellectual Property for administration, the Creators shall do all things necessary and comply with reasonable requests by GTRC, to assist in obtaining Intellectual Property protection and/or marketing the Intellectual Property.
+Such assistance will be at no cost to the Creators.

 5.14.7.6.
-No Institute personnel shall take any action to seek commercialization of, or receive any benefit from, any invention other than in accordance with Georgia Institute of Technology policy 5.14.7.7.
-Distribution of Income
+No Institute personnel shall take any action to seek Commercialization of, or receive any benefit from, any GTRC-owned Intellectual Property other than in accordance with the Georgia Institute of Technology Intellectual Property policy.

+5.14.7.7 Distribution of Income

-5.14.7.7.(a) The first Two Thousand Five Hundred Dollars (\$2,500) of gross income derived from the commercialization of any intellectual property other than video tapes/multimedia material shall be paid to the inventors/developers.
+5.14.7.7.(a) The first Two Thousand Five Hundred Dollars (\$2,500) of gross licensing income derived from the Commercialization of any Intellectual Property shall be paid to the Creators if they have filed a disclosure with GTRC in accordance with these procedures.
 Thereafter, the net income, computed on a cumulative basis, shall be distributed as follows:

-Next \$500 K \$501 K - \$1,000 K > \$1,000 K
+Next \$500 K \$501 K - \$1,000 K >\$1,000 K

 Inventor 33% 33% 33%

 Unit 17% 27% 33%

 GTRC 50% 40% 34%

-All licensing net income from royalties, e.g. gross income less all expenses attributable to that specific disclosure (e.g., patent costs, attorney costs, marketing costs, reproduction, mailing, consumables, etc.) shall be distributed quarterly by GTRC to the inventor and/or unit.
+All licensing net income from royalties and similar income, i.e. gross income less all expenses attributable to that specific disclosure (e.g., patent costs, attorney costs, marketing costs, reproduction, mailing, consumables, and unreimbursed development costs, etc.), shall be distributed quarterly by GTRC to the Creator and/or unit.